PortlandPerlMongers/pdx-pm-kwiki-data/markdown/LayoutBugs.md

-This site is powered by [Kwiki http://www.kwiki.org][].
-RandallHansen  is tweaking it with the following goals:
+This site is powered by [Kwiki](http://www.kwiki.org).
+[RandallHansen](/RandallHansen)  is tweaking it with the following goals:
 0 Valid XHTML and CSS,
-0 Accessible to people with disabilities and non-GUI and non-!JavaScript browsers, 0 Separation of content and presentation using CSS for layout.
+0 Accessible to people with disabilities and non-GUI and non-JavaScript browsers, 0 Separation of content and presentation using CSS for layout.

 It's a work in progress, and there are bugs.
 This is the perfect place to list them.